Censorship, Parole, and Political Imprisonment

 We are defective women, defective private property.
 For example, women who defend themselves against the men who possess and brutalize them are stigmatized, cast out, and censored because they dare to assert that their lives are of equal value as those of men.
 For political prisoners, this exclusion from society is a weapon to isolate us from the world, to silence our voices and actions as much as possible, to create the context in which to destroy our political identities; and finally, to deny the reality of organized resistance and social opposition within the society.
 Quintessential political repression.

 Study and struggle are necessary and complementary parts of any revolutionary movement.
-Below, we’ve suggested a few ways you may deepen your connections to the work of incarcerated comrades this fall.
+Below, we’ve suggested a few ways you may deepen your connections with the work of incarcerated folks this fall.

 Get Involved